 Attachment A

-Rationale for the Working Group’s Decision to Exclude International Nongovernmental organizations (INGOs) from Further Consideration in our Deliberations
+Rationale for the Working Group’s Decision to Exclude International Non-Governmental Organizations (INGOs) from Further Consideration in our Deliberations

-The WG has made an initial determination to exclude INGOs from further consideration for special curative rights procedures aside from the existing and un-amended UDRP and URS for the following reasons:
+The WG has made an initial determination to exclude INGOs from further consideration for special curative rights protection procedures aside from the existing and un-amended UDRP and URS for the following reasons:

-Many INGOs already have, and do enforce their, trademark rights, and there is no perceivable barrier to other INGOs obtaining trademark rights in their names and/or acronyms and subsequently utilizing those rights as the basis for standing in the existing dispute resolution procedures (DRPs) created and offered by ICANN as a faster and lower cost alternative to litigation
+Many INGOs already have, and do enforce their trademark rights, and there is no perceivable barrier to other INGOs obtaining trademark rights in their names and/or acronyms and subsequently utilizing those rights as the basis for standing in the existing dispute resolution procedures (DRPs) created and offered by ICANN as a faster and lower cost alternative to litigation.

-There is no claim of a “sovereign immunity” obstacle hindering INGOs from submitting to national jurisdiction in the appeals process from the existing DRPs, and some regularly use the UDRP to protect their rights
+There is no claim of a “sovereign immunity” obstacle hindering INGOs from submitting to national jurisdiction in the appeals process from the existing DRPs, and some INGOs regularly use the UDRP to protect their rights.

-Given the above determinations regarding access to trademark rights and irrelevance of the sovereign immunity issue, the WG believes that there is no principled reason to consider any amendment of the UDRP or URS to accommodate INGOs
+Given the above determinations regarding access to trademark rights and irrelevance of the sovereign immunity issue, the WG believes that there is no principled reason to consider any amendment of the UDRP or the URS to accommodate INGOs.

-Although some INGOs may face cost concerns since enforcement through the UDRP/URS involves some expenditure of funds, this is not a problem for all INGOs nor is it unique to INGOs as rights holders; furthermore, the issue of ICANN subsidization of DRP utilization is outside the scope of this WG’s Charter and its authority derived therefrom.
+Although some INGOs may be concerned about the cost of using the UDRP and the URS, because enforcement through these RPMs involves some expenditure of funds, this is not a problem for all INGOs nor is it unique to INGOs as rights holders; furthermore, the issue of ICANN subsidizing INGOs to utilize DRPs is outside the scope of this WG’s Charter and its authority.

 The September 1, 2013 United Nations Economic and Social Council (ECOSOC) list of of non-governmental organizations in consultative status with it consists of nearly 4,000 organizations, of which 147 organizations were in general consultative status, 2,774 in special consultative status, and 979 on the Roster.
 The WG also became aware that there might be many more organizations not presently on the ECOSOC list who might claim the right to utilize any new curative rights process (CRP) created for INGOs.
-The WG felt that the sheer scale of INGOs, in combination with the factors cited above, argued against creation of a special DRP.
+The WG felt that the sheer scale of INGOs, in combination with the factors cited above, weighed against creation of a special DRP.

-While this is the “IGO-INGO Access to Curative Rights protection Working Group”, its actual Charter (available at http://gnso.icann.org/en/drafts/igo-ingo-crp-access-charter-24jun14-en.pdf ) does not require it to develop a CRP responsive to any special legal status for all INGOs.
-Rather, The Charter only requires it to consider “The relevance of specific legal protections under international legal instruments and various national laws for IGOs and certain INGOs (namely, the Red Cross movement and the International Olympic Committee) (Emphasis added).
+While this is the “IGO-INGO Access to Curative Rights Protection Working Group”, its Charter (available at http://gnso.icann.org/en/drafts/igo-ingo-crp-access-charter-24jun14-en.pdf ) does not require it to develop a CRP mechanism responsive to any special legal status for all INGOs.
+Rather, the Charter only requires it to consider “The relevance of specific legal protections under international legal instruments and various national laws for IGOs and certain INGOs (namely, the Red Cross movement and the International Olympic Committee) (Emphasis added).
 The Charter also requires that this WG consider “The distinctions (if any) between IGOs and INGOs for purposes of this PDP”.
-The WG has considered those distinctions and determined that they are sufficient such that a specially tailored DRP for INGO’s does not require further deliberation, and that the WG should focus its remaining time and attention on the complex issues relating to protections for IGOs.
+The WG has considered those distinctions and determined that they are sufficient such that a specially-tailored DRP for INGO’s generally is not warranted, and that the WG should focus its remaining time and attention on the complex issues relating to protections for IGOs.